 6 credit points.
-Prerequisites: 11.4103, one from 11.4221 to 11.4223, one from 11.4230 to 11.4234, and 11.4407.
+Prerequisites: 11.4103, 11.4405, 11.4407, one from Group A and one from Group B.

 The implications for urban housing of differing densities; advantages and disadvantages; characteristics common to medium- and high-density living.

 Determining factors: life styles and traditions, psychological motivations, economic, technological and urban requirements.
 Functional factors: constructional solutions, cost analysis, funding and staging, servicing, alternative housing types, overseas developments and future trends.